scalyr/scalyr-agent-2/docs/monitors/shell_monitor.md

       }
     ]

-To record output from more than one command, use several copies of the shell_monitor module in your configuration.
+To record output from more than one command, use several copies of the shell_monitor plugin in your configuration.

 ## Viewing Data

-After adding this module to the agent configuration file, wait one minute for data to begin recording.
+After adding this plugin to the agent configuration file, wait one minute for data to begin recording.
 Then go to the Search page and search for [$monitor = 'shell_monitor'](/events?filter=$monitor%20%3D%20%27shell_monitor%27).
-This will show all data collected by this module, across all servers.
+This will show all data collected by this plugin, across all servers.
 You can use the {{menuRef:Refine search by}}
 dropdown to narrow your search to specific servers and monitors.

 The [View Logs](/help/view) page describes the tools you can use to view and analyze log data.